198d/cv/index.rst

   infrastructure with an emphasis on making it easier to build and test locally (with VM-like *Docker* containers) or in the cloud using isolated copies of real infrastructure (via *Terraform* workspaces).
-* Participated in and produced tools to gather evidence for yearly *SOC2* audits.
+* Produced tools to gather evidence for yearly *SOC2* audits.

 Socrata
 ^^^^^^^